‘Disneyflix’ Streaming Service Is Getting Ready To Take On Netflix For Title Of Streaming King

 In a Sunday report, the New York Times called it “Disneyflix,” as they reported that numerous people in Hollywood have christened an upcoming streaming platform from Disney with the name.

-According to the report, Disney is none-too-thrilled about loss of viewership within their sizeable cable television markets.
+According to the report, Disney is none-too-thrilled about the loss of viewership within their sizeable cable television markets.
 But not one to simply take the loss, Disney announced in 2017 that it was getting in the streaming game as soon as possible.

 The Disney company will release a standalone streaming platform, presumably in 2019, and presumably not actually called “Disneyflix.”